 is long/lat, and the computed extent is almost worldwide, then extend it to

 full worlwide (or do not emit a spatial filter at all)"

 Attached is a Geopackage file with grid lines for testing.

-#4 Updated by Johannes Kroeger over 1 year ago
+#4 Updated by Johannes Kroeger about 5 years ago

 Another easy test case: